-Good practice tips for when working with deaf children and young people
+Good practice tips for working with deaf children and young people

 There are thousands of groups that already work with a wide range of deaf children and young people from different backgrounds and with different needs.
-By enabling that the service provided effectively meets the needs of children and young people living with deafness is another element of this.
+Ensuring that the service provided effectively meets the needs of children and young people living with deafness is an important element of this.

-Some simple tips listed below will help your group work towards best practice for when working with children and young people living with deafness and to ensure they are kept safe when taking part in your groups activities:
+Some simple tips listed below will help your group work towards best practice when working with children and young people living with deafness and help ensure they are kept safe when taking part in your group's activities:

 - Make sure the child can see your lips and facial movements when you are talking.

 - Try not to talk with your back turned.

 - Speak naturally and try not raise your voice if the child wears a hearing aid.